Australia–Philippines relations: Defence and security cooperation

 The Status of Visiting Forces Agreement with Australia is an agreement that includes real-world issues including immigration and customs; measures for visiting forces to wear uniforms while in the other country; and criminal and civil jurisdiction over these visiting forces while in the other country.
 Australia and the Philippines signed the Agreement on 31 May 2007.
 Ratification of the Agreement by the Philippines was on 24 July 2012.
 The Philippine Senate passed the resolution for SOVFA on second reading with seven negative votes, on its last day of plenary sessions before the chamber's sine die adjournment.

 Australia has similar agreements with, among others, Malaysia, Papua New Guinea, Singapore and the US.

 Australian Defence Force personnel participated in "Exercise BALIKATAN 2016", the foremost yearly multi-faceted exercise hosted by the Armed Forces of the Philippines and US Pacific Command.
 Exercise BALIKATAN 2016 included 86 ADF personnel, with major contributions which includes a 30-strong Special Forces element from the 2nd Commando Regiment.
 An RAAF AP-3C Orion maritime patrol aircraft and crew also joined in supporting maintenance personnel drawn from 92 Wing.

 During Typhoon Haiyan, the Australian Government responded with the deployment of defence assets such as a C-17A Globemaster and a C-130J Super Hercules aircraft, and amphibious ship on humanitarian operation; and a two 37-member Australian Medical Assistance Team (AUSMAT), which established a 50-bed field hospital with surgical capability next to Tacloban Airport.

-In August 2024 Australia, The Philippines, The USA and Canada conducted their first-ever joint navy patrol in the South China Sea between the four countries, in a show of military strength and cooperation in the face of Chinese aggression.
+In August 2024, Australia, the Philippines, the USA and Canada conducted their first joint navy patrol in the South China Sea between the four countries, in a show of military strength and cooperation in the face of Chinese aggression.